Adrenaline [Epinephrine] Autoinjectors Frequently Asked Questions (FAQ)

-Some schools, childcare services, workplaces and restaurants choose to purchase an adrenaline autoinjector for general use, which serves as a back-up for the adrenaline autoinjectors prescribed for individuals.
+Some schools, early childhood education/care centres, workplaces and restaurants choose to purchase an adrenaline autoinjector for general use, which serves as a back-up for the adrenaline autoinjectors prescribed for individuals.
 These should not be used as a substitute for individuals at risk of anaphylaxis having their own prescribed adrenaline autoinjector/s.

 In most regions an adrenaline autoinjector for general use may be administered to individuals who appear to have anaphylaxis, but have not been previously diagnosed to be at risk of anaphylaxis.
 Advice and training from the local education and/or health authorities should be sought regarding adrenaline autoinjectors for general use.
 Further information about adrenaline autoinjectors for general use is available on the ASCIA website: www.allergy.org.au/anaphylaxis